stdjon/fzutility/doc/fz-ml.md

 ### `<wave>` Nodes

 Each Wave node has a single `index` attribute to indicate its place in the list of wave nodes/blocks.
 A `<wave>` node consists of 512 samples stored as 2-byte (16-bit) signed values.

-The sampledata is written out as four hexadecimal characters for each sample followed by whitespace: 32 rows of 16 samples.
+`fzutility` writes each node's sample data out as four hexadecimal characters for each sample followed by a space: 32 rows of 16 samples each (followed by a newline).
+This is deemed to provide a balance between compactness and readability by humans.

-When reading in wave data, a more permissive scheme is used: whitespace is stripped from the input until a non-whitespace character is found, at which point the next four characters are interpreted as a 16-bit hex value, and the read cursor skips forward 4 characters and the process resumes.
+When reading in wave data, a more permissive scheme is used: whitespace is stripped from the input until a non-whitespace character is found, at which point the next four characters are interpreted as a 16-bit hex value, the read cursor skips forward 4 characters and the process resumes.
+This allows for the possibility of other tools that want to format the wave data differently and still interoperate with `fzutility`.